royyu95/scripts/README.md

 A fork for personal use.
 Instead of just returning translation, more analysis of game text are available:
-1. Ollama (Still too slow to fluently use now in 2025);
+1. Ollama (Still too slow to be fluently used now in 2025);
 2. [mdict](https://github.com/terasum/js-mdict) + traditional Japanese morphological analyzer ([Kuromoji](https://github.com/takuyaa/kuromoji.js) or [Ichiran](https://github.com/tshatrov/ichiran)).
 The mdict dictionary is from [Freemdict](https://forum.freemdict.com/t/topic/11703).